Diabetes & Stroke

 - Carotid endarterectomy — surgical removal of the plaque within the carotid artery (the artery that supplies blood to the brain)

-- Carotid angioplasty and stenting procedure — less invasive treatment appropriate for some patients who have blockages within the arteries of the brain
+- Carotid angioplasty and stenting procedure — less invasive treatment appropriate for some patients who have blockages of the arteries leading to the brain

 - Don't smoke

-- Have your cholesterol level checked and control your cholesterol level, if necessary, by limiting the amount of fat and cholesterol you eat
+- Have your cholesterol level checked.
+Control your cholesterol level, if necessary, by limiting the amount of fat and cholesterol you eat and/or by taking medications prescribed by your healthcare provider.

 - Limit the amount of alcohol you drink

-- Have your blood pressure checked and control your blood pressure, if necessary
+- Monitor your blood pressure.
+Control your blood pressure, if necessary, with diet and medications.

 - Follow your health care provider's instructions for changing your diet